 Moreover, Spain ranks 19th on the Euro Consumer Health Index.
 The system is overseen by the Spanish Ministry of Health.
 The Ministry develops policy and oversees the national health budget.

 Public healthcare in Spain usually covers citizens and residents who contribute to social security.
 Keep in mind that if you live on one of the Spanish islands, you might need to travel a bit to find a state hospital.
 There are a few conditions under which you can qualify for public healthcare as an expat, such as:

 - If you are an employed or self-employed resident who pays social security contributions

 - If you are a resident in the country who receives state benefits

 - If you are recently divorced or separated from a partner registered with social security

-- If you are over 65 years of age and a legal resident in the country
+- If you are over 65 years of age and a legal resident of the country

 - If you are a state pensioner